RMHogervorst/blog/content/post/2018-01-24-add-abbreviations-to-rmarkdown.md

 Today a small tip for when you write rmarkdown documents.
 Add a chunk on top with abbreviations.

-in the first chunks you set the options and load the packages.
+In the first chunks you set the options and load the packages.
 Next create abbreviations, you don't have to care about the ordering, just put them down as you realize you are creating them.